w-yeehong/tp/docs/UserGuide.md

 <br />

 **Step By Step Usage:** <br />
-1. Navigate to the Patient tab under the navigation bar as shown in Figure 3.
+1. Navigate to the Patients tab under the navigation bar as shown in Figure 3.
 <p align="center">
     <img src="images/ug/patienttab.png" width="380" height="300">
     <br />
    <i>Figure 3.
-Navigation to Patient tab</i>
+Navigation to Patients tab</i>
 </p>

 2. Using the first example, key in the command into the command box as shown below.